-If your kitchen island is not as large or functional as you would like, you save save the cost of buying a new one by expanding the one you have.
-You can gain new counter space as well as fitting it with new storage cabinets or even a extra sink or stove top.
+If your kitchen island is not as large or functional as you would like, you save the cost of buying a new one by expanding the one you have.
+You can gain new counter space as well as fitting it with new storage cabinets or even an extra sink or stovetop.

 When adding a new kitchen island expansion to your kitchen, you must first determine if you have enough room.
 Islands can take up more room than you expect.
 Measure the area around your kitchen island to determine the best location for it.
 For example, if you are adding a small seating area, the rear of the kitchen island would be a better alternative than the side.

 Mark out the new expansion on the floor with masking tape and leave it there for a few days to see how it affects foot traffic.
-If there isn't adequate room to maneuver around it, your new island may turn out to be more of an hindrance than a help.
+If there isn't adequate room to maneuver around it, your new island may turn out to be more hindrance than help.

-To make a more uniform expansion you will need to remove the current floor covering from the area you are going to use.
-If the floor is vinyl, you can simply cut it out with a utility knife to the shape of the kitchen island.
-If your floor covering is tile, you will need to remove each tile separately removing all grout and mortar.
+To construct a more uniform expansion you will need to remove the current floor covering from the area you are going to use.
+If the floor is vinyl, you can simply cut it out with a utility knife to conform to the shape of the kitchen island.
+If your floor covering is tile, you will need to remove each tile separately, and remove all grout and mortar.